janus-rose/PiCloud/README.md

 To display a device's ID, click “Actions” >> “Show ID” in the upper-right hand corner of the SyncThing interface.
 (On Android, swipe into the left pull-out menu and tap “Share Device ID”, then send the ID via email, etc)

 Now add each folder you want to sync.
-Click “Add Folder” – In the folder creation menu, specify the folder's path on your local hard drive, then tick the boxes at the bottom to select which devices the folder will be shared with.
+Click “Add Folder” – In the folder creation menu, choose where a location on your local hard drive where you want files to be synced, then tick the boxes at the bottom to select which devices the folder will be shared with.

 A message should pop up in the Syncthing GUI of the device you shared with.
-Click “Approve.”
+Click “Approve” and restart Syncthing if prompted.

 Your files will begin syncing!